 Most versions of Torta d'erbe, especially those you see in markets and at festivals, have a pastry crust.

 Torta d'erbe, like bread, is best baked in a forno di legno, a wood fired oven.
-Around here it's done that way on our local feast days, when a communal oven can be filled with pies and meats.
+Around here it's done that way on our local feast days, when our communal oven can be filled with pies and meats.